About FERC Office of the General Counsel

 The Office of the General Counsel provides sound and timely counsel and legal services to the Commission and to the Commission staff.
 The Office's key responsibilities include: participating, in collaboration with Commission program offices, in the development of Commission draft orders, rulemakings and other Commission decisions; advising the Commission and its staff on legal matters; representing the Commission before the courts; reviewing proposed legislation and preparing Congressional testimony; and advising other government agencies, regulated entities and the public on matters within the Commission's jurisdiction.

-The Office of the General Counsel is made up of approximately 193 employees and has the following sub-organizations: Energy Markets-1 Section; Energy Markets-2 Section; Energy Projects Section; Solicitor's Office; General and Administrative Law Section; and the Administration and Operations Group.
+The Office of the General Counsel has the following sub-organizations: Energy Markets-1 Section; Energy Markets-2 Section; Dispute Resolution Service; Energy Projects Section; Solicitor's Office; General and Administrative Law Section; and the Administration and Operations Group.
+Learn More

 OGC Organization Chart